Deck & dock builders

 Red Balau also has the added benefit of being significantly easier to install than Ipe, because it is not nearly as tough on drills due to being about half as dense and half as hard as Ipe.
 While this reduced Janka hardness could be viewed as a detractor, the fact is that 1600 psi for Balau is still significantly harder than most domestically available exterior woods.

 The Teak lumber we sell is usually requested by the boat building industry, and we maintain a massive inventory as one of the largest importers of Teak lumber in the country.
 Although the wood is traditionally used in boat building, it has found another market in private homes.
 High end decks and interior flooring and trim look simply beautiful in Teak.
-The practical indestructible nature of Teak makes it an excellent decking product.
+The practically indestructible nature of Teak makes it an excellent decking product.

 Tropical Decking isn’t Just for Decks Either

 Our staff is highly experienced and knows a great deal about decking materials and how they will behave in different climates and environments as well as in different applications.
 Today, a lot of tropical decking species are climbing the walls as rainscreen siding or even higher as T&G ceilings.
-You’ll find tropical wood appearing in inside feature walls or even inside to outside features where these outstanding exterior species are highlighted and tied together indoor and outdoor spaces.
-We are happy to help you decide which species is right for your job, and we can ship your selection to anywhere in the country
+You’ll find tropical wood appearing in inside feature walls or even inside to outside features, where these outstanding exterior species are highlighted and tying together indoor and outdoor spaces.
+We are happy to help you decide which species is right for your job, and we can ship your selection to anywhere in the United States.